lafeychine/scala-native-sfml/docs/_docs/window/opening-managing-window.md

 interested in it.
 In this case, we only care about the [`Event::Closed`](sfml.window.Event.Closed) event, which is triggered when the user wants to close the window.
-At this point, the window is still open and we have to close it explicitly with the [`closeWindow`](sfml.window.Window.closeWindow) function.
+At this point, the window is still open and we have to close it explicitly with the [`close`](sfml.window.Window.close) function.
 This enables you to do something before the window is closed, such as saving the current state of the application, or displaying a message.

 <div class="warning">
 A mistake that people often make is to forget the event loop, simply because